Tachyon-Sonics/ChaosCastle/README.md

 - The operating system's libraries were always used instead of hitting the hardware directly.
 - No hardware-specific feature was used.
 For instance, hardware scrolling and hardware sprites (features of the Amiga computers of that time) were not used, although it was possible to use them through the operating system's libraries.
 - The operating system dependent parts of the code (graphics, input, sounds) were all abstracted in Modula-2  _definition modules_  (similar to .h header files in C, or interfaces in Java).
 The idea is that porting the game to another platform could be done by rewriting the implementation of these modules only.
-These modules were what I called the "Library" (think of it as a very simlified, cross-platform 2D game engine).
+These modules were what I called the "Library" (think of it as a very simplified, cross-platform 2D game engine).
 - Backgrounds used bitmap images, and sprites used vector graphics.
 - The game used a base resolution of 320x240, and featured an integer "scaling" factor.
 With a scaling factor of 2, it could run in 640x480 resolution (if supported), with a scaling factor of 3 in 960x720, etc.
 - Both the background images and the sprite images were pre-rendered at the target scaling factor during startup.
-Hence no scaling or vector graphics (which were both quite slow on hardware of that time) occur during the game.
+Hence no scaling or vector graphics (which were both quite slow on hardware of that time) occured during the game.
 - The game did not rely on a fixed FPS such as 50 FPS.
 Instead it used a clock to measure how much time passed between two frames, and ajusted the speed accordingly.
 Hence, even if the FPS dropped down to 4 FPS, the overal speed of the game did not slow down.
     - Note however that the game did not use a separate game loop and rendering loop.
 Hence at low FPS, some collisions were less accurate.
 - Sound effects supported 1 to 8 channels, and either mono or stereo.
 They used either the built-in audio device, or the third-party AHI library.
 Sounds could also be disabled altogether.